rid1/zend-fw-head-compressor/README.md

 to change your application code, just change lines with adding head scripts and styles in main layout, so it's rather easy to use this not only for new, but even for already worked projects.

+License: MIT, see MIT-LICENSE.txt file for more information.

 ### Introduction

 Prototype for this helper comes from [here](http://habrahabr.ru/blogs/zend_framework/85324/)